Why Do You Travel?

 Everyone has a different reason for why they love to travel.
-Some people look for the tallest mountain to climb and the toughest treks to conquer, whilst others look for a peaceful place devoid of cars, careers and crowds to break away from the pressures that modern society throws our way.
+Some people look for the tallest mountain to climb and the toughest treks to conquer, while others look for a peaceful place escape.
+Some people want to experience new cultures, while others want simply to enjoy lazing on beach.
+The reasons for travel are endless.

 Lee at Everest Basecamp